suncoast-devs/handbook/lessons/soft-skills/diversity-inclusion.md

 LGBTQIA community.

-We offer free code education for kids because we believe in investing in the local tech economy for the long-run, and that means impacting the next generation.
+We offer free code education for kids because we believe in investing in the local tech economy for the long run, and that means impacting the next generation.

 ## Defining Diversity